weitzman/drupal-test-traits/README.md

 Pick a test type:
 1. **ExistingSite**.
 See [ExampleTest.php](./tests/ExampleTest.php).
 These tests can be small unit tests up to larger Functional tests (via [Goutte](http://goutte.readthedocs.io/en/latest/)).
 2. **ExistingSiteJavascript**.
 See [ExampleJavascriptTest.php](./tests/ExampleJavascriptTest.php).
 These tests make use of a real Chrome browser, so are suited to testing Ajax and similar client side interactions.
-These tests are also slower than ExistingSite.
+These tests run slower than ExistingSite.

-In addition to a test like above, you must extend a base class - ([ExistingSiteTestCase.php](src/ExistingSiteTestCase.php) or [ExistingJavascriptTestCase.php](src/ExistingSiteJavascriptTestCase.php)
+In addition to a test like above, you must extend a base class - ([ExistingSiteTestBase.php](src/ExistingSiteBase.php) or [ExistingJavascriptBase.php](src/ExistingSiteJavascriptBase.php)
 You may use these directly, extend them, or feel free to copy their minimal code into your own base classes.

 ## Running tests